muyaoc/DataLabellingGame/README.md

 # Data Labelling Game Framework and Simulation

+The artefact includes:
+- code for game frameworks
+- code for simulation of the game process
+- and the design of the game interface and visual prototype.
+(More details for the prototype type can be found [here](prototypes/README.md))

 ## Run the simulation
 From the root folder, simply run `python main.py` in the terminal to start the application.